 - Jail or prison sentences for alcohol offenses.
 This is a popular policy.
 However, it’s of little value in deterring high BAC drivers.16 In short, it appears that we can’t “jail our way out of the problem.”17

-- The perception of swift and certain punishment is more important than severity.18 Large fines appear to have little deterrent effect.19
+- The perception of swift and certain punishment is more important than severity.18 Stricter laws and large fines appear to have little deterrent effect.19

 - Increasing the cost of alcohol would have virtually no impact on reducing drunk driving.20 Both research and common sense suggest this.
 Cost doesn’t deter heavy drinkers.
 And most minors don’t buy their drinks.

 We can do it!
 While we must do even more to reduce drunk driving, we have already accomplished a great deal.

 The number of alcohol-related traffic fatalities per 100,000 population has dropped over two-thirds since 1982.
 Other measures of the problem are similar.
 So we’re clearly winning the battle against alcohol-related traffic deaths.